iteratiii/spring-2023-python/README.md

 I also listed the words lost in order of loss at the end of the poem.

 I made a shorter version that's <500 lines, but it doesn't have the same effect of gradual, incremental loss.
-I think some of the best web art takes advantage of the infinite scroll; as Frank Chimero writes, that's part of the grain of the web, the nature of the material.
+I think some of the best web art takes advantage of the infinite scroll; that's part of the grain of the web, a unique affordance of the material.
 So perhaps the long one is the more pure version, just more difficult to present.

 ### Struggle